heptarch/heptarch.github.io/drafts/demon.md

 light of Aberdeen, and beneath the boat, the mild swell of the wave which bears them.

-There is a shudder, a collision, a reversal too quick to register, and the wave is guiding them back to the quay.
+There is a shudder, a collision, and a reversal too quick to register; the wave is guiding them back to the quay.
 She feels her heart thumping, but on the wrong side of her chest, and knows she has become her own mirror image.
 Facing now to the North Sea, there is an immense wall of ice against,